 Journalism and Publishing, Radio and Television

 Sir HUGH CARELTON GREENE 1910-1987 Journalist and Director-General of the BBC lived here 1956-1967

 Sir Hugh Carleton Greene was Director-General of the BBC for over nine years.
 A champion of liberal values, his time in charge is often seen as an embodiment of the 1960s zeitgeist.
 At the height of his career he lived at 25 Addison Avenue in Holland Park, where he is now commemorated with a blue plaque.

 The younger brother of novelist Graham Greene, Hugh Carleton Greene graduated from Oxford University in 1933 and moved to Munich soon after, where he worked for the New Statesman and the Daily Herald.
 He later became the chief correspondent for the Daily Telegraph in Berlin, but was expelled from Nazi Germany in May 1939.
 Continuing to flee the advancing German forces in Warsaw and Amsterdam, he arrived back in England and accepted a volunteer commission in RAF intelligence, interrogating captured pilots.

 Greene joined the BBC in October 1940, and was soon heading its German service.
 He was quickly marked out as being of ‘exceptional value’ to the BBC despite being ‘self-willed and at times mulishly obstinate’.
-He developed a reputation for aloofness, partly attributable to shyness – standing at 6' 7", he was, said one observer, ‘a lonely tower of a man’.
+He developed a reputation for aloofness, partly attributable to shyness – standing at 6 foot 7 inches, he was, said one observer, ‘a lonely tower of a man’.
 Greene could be ruthless when the occasion demanded it though, and once sacked an employee on the spot for making an anti-Semitic joke.